Goats – Dwarf Nigerian Nubian Milk Goats

 Dwarf Nubian milk goats – 3 months old (July 2015).
 Great for milk…think cheese.
 These are a cross between a Dwarf Nigerian and a Nubian Goat.
 They weighed about 25 lbs at 3 months.
 They will grow to about 75 lbs.

-3 thoughts on “Goats – Dwarf Nigerian Nubian Milk Goats”
+One thought on “Goats – Dwarf Nigerian Nubian Milk Goats”

 Leave a Reply